wolfvictorOSI/Edge-Data-Store-Docs/V1/Modbus/ModbusOverview.md

 For more information on how to configure logging for the Modbus TCP EDS adapter, see [Logging configuration](xref:LoggingConfiguration).

-To view data in the streams being written by Modbus, see the [SDS overview](xref:sdsOverview).
+To view data in the streams being written by Modbus, see the [SDS reference](xref:sdsOverview).
 To egress the data to OSIsoft Cloud Services or the PI System, see [Data egress configuration](xref:egress).